|GPS||N 37.365 W-118.5227|

 Site Location and Description: The Buttermilk Country Loop trail is situated below the majestic Sierra Nevada Mountains.
-The trail is composed of a loop with several legal side roads to explore both on foot and in your 4WD vehicle.
-There are also a variety of primitive camp sites on the marked national forest side roads.
+The trail is composed of a loop with several legal side roads to explore both on foot and in your off-road vehicle.
+There are also a variety of primitive overland campsites on the marked national forest side roads.

 Road Conditions: Inyo National Forest, White Mountains R.D.: Call- 760-873-2500